rockwillck/imp/README.md

 Fill the file with as explained above in the `.imp` section.

 The `.featured` in the file extension tells Imp that this is the featured article for a category.
 Every category must have a featured article.
+### Fonts
+Imp ships with default font Arial, but you can modify that in `style.css`.
 ### Compile
 Then, push your repository to GitHub.
 The actions workflow under `.github/` should compile the raws into their correct HTML format.